| The

-Ceremonial Association of Surrey Police (CASPER) was created in early
+Ceremonial Association of Surrey Police (CASPER) was formed in early

-Association of Surrey Police (WASP) who were participating in the
+Association of Surrey Police who were participating in the

-100km van Ieper which is a walking event held in the Ieper Salient
+100km van Ieper walking event held in the Ieper Salient

 in May.